 We received many suggestions and requested quotes from four of them.
 In the end, we found Precision Sails had the best price and good online reviews as well as one person on our dock that also had good things to say about them.

-We had a 30 minute consult with them and paid half down for our new sails and were given instructions on how to measure our existing sails and boat for the new sails.
-Here’s all the measurements taken.
+We had a 30 minute consult with Precision and paid half down for our new sails and were given instructions on how to measure our existing sails and boat for the new sails.
+We were given a separate form to fill out for each sail plus one for the track.

 Standard Rig Measurements, from CS Yachts.